-- Overall documentation has been submitted for the Board's SEQRA determination, including the traffic study, Phase IA archeological investigation, habitat assessment, and school impact analysis.
+- Overall documentation has been submitted for the Board to vote on the draft SEQRA Negative Declaration, including the traffic study, Phase IA archeological investigation, habitat assessment, and school impact analysis.
 The Planning Board will also need to issue an LWRP Consistency Determination for the project.
 The applicant's consistency statement addresses all the appropriate LWRP policies. - 2.
 As a summary of the school impact positions, the applicant's June 26, 2017 School Impact Study and supplemental comments conclude that the Beacon City School District (BCSD) has adequate capacity for the projected 47 school-age children and that the proposed project will have a net positive financial impact on the district.
-Three central assumptions have been disputed by the BCSD: the estimate of public school-age children, the assessed value of the completed project, and the cost per student to be used in the fiscal calculation.
+Three central assumptions have been previously challenged by the BCSD: the estimate of public school-age children, the assessed value of the completed project, and the cost per student to be used in the fiscal calculation.
 The schools have available capacity, since overall enrollment has dropped 20%, or 735 students, between 2004-5 and 2015-16.

-Both parties agree that the 2006 Rutgers Residential Demographic Multipliers for New York are the industry-accepted standard for estimating school children, but they disagree on what level ratios to apply in this case.
+Both parties agree that the 2006 Rutgers Residential Demographic Multipliers for New York are the industry-accepted standard for estimating school children.
 The applicant's estimate of 47 appears, if anything, high since the total school-age children table was used from the Rutgers Study, rather than the more targeted public school-age children (PSAC) ratios.
-Also, 96 of the 307 proposed units are smaller studio apartments, which should have a lower student count than the one-bedroom ratio used in the School Impact Study.
-My best estimate is below, using the higher 67th-100th percentile PSAC ratio for the market rate units and the medium 34th-66th percentile PSAC ratio for the required workforce units:
+Also, 96 of the 307 proposed units are smaller studio apartments, which should have a significantly lower student count than the one-bedroom ratio used in the School Impact Study.
+My best estimate based on the Rutgers multipliers is below, using the higher 67th-100th percentile PSAC ratio for the market rate units and the medium 34th-66th percentile PSAC ratio for the required workforce units: